bdpedigo/talks/docs/slides/edit-retrospective-pitches/edit-retrospective-lab-meeting-2024-01-23.md

 ---

-# Where I'm at
+# To summarize

-Have the code to can replay arbitrary subsets of edits onto a neuron, and then map these hypothetical neurons onto synaptic connectivity
+- Have the tooling to replay arbitrary sets of edits onto a neuron and examine the effect on connectivity

-# Now...
+- Clear there is heterogeneity...
+  - In the importance of individual edits
+  - In spatial patterns of edit importance
+  - In temporal patterns of edit history
+- **Need to decide on some useful ways of replaying edits, depending on the question**
+  - Feels like we want an x-axis which represents "amount of effort"

+---

+# How to replay edits

 - What's a reasonable way to replay edits?
   - Time ordering is "spikey" and somewhat arbitrary
+  - Selecting random edits doesn't reflect reality
-  - Develop a statistical model of how proofreaders have approached a neuron...
+  - Could develop a statistical model of proofreading itself...
-    - Whole can of worms
+    - Deep rabbit hole? :sweat_smile:
+  - Or, could view this as allowing us to examine alternative proofreading strategies
+    - E.g. if we strictly proofread radially from the soma

 ---